SchokiCoder/book_modern_c/src/3_functions.md

 # Functions

-A function is a sequence of code, that you can call at any moment.
-You can define a function, in a way to take data and return data.
+A function is a sequence of code that you can call at any moment.
+You can define a function that takes data and or returns data.
 Data taken by a function is called arguments or parameters.
 The parameters are only copies of the original data.
 You can give a function as many parameters as you like but a function can only return one value.
-To call a function write it's name and put parentheses next to it.
+To call a function, write it's name and put parentheses next to it.
-Within the parentheses of the function call comes the data.
+Within the parentheses of the function call are the values for the parameters.

 ```c
 {{ #include ../code/3/functions.c }}
 ```

-As a side-note: we return a number from main, to tell the operating system, which is practically calling our main function, if our program ran as expected or if it had some trouble.
+As a side-note, we return a number from main to tell the operating system, which is practically calling our main function, if our program ran as expected or if it had some trouble.
 A zero means everything is a-OK.